 "Senior Living" and "Retirement Living" are broad, synonymous terms used to describe a range of communities that provide senior living services.
-Both phrases are used most frequently by communities that offer several different levels of senior living services in one location.
-For example, at Fellowship Square Surprise, we provide Independent and Assisted Living, Memory Care, and Home Health services all on one campus.
+Both phrases are frequently used by communities offering several levels of senior living services in one location.
+For example, at Fellowship Square Surprise, we provide Independent and Assisted Living, Memory Care, and Home Health services, all on one campus.

 On this page, we will dive into the full range of senior living options and levels of care.
 We will explore the differences between each, as well as services provided and admission requirements.
 Simply click on a topic to reveal more details.

 Independent Living is the best option for seniors who want to let go of the household chores of living in a single-family home or a condo.
 They want to enjoy their independence, and they are looking for a sense of security and the peace of mind that comes from knowing that supportive services are available just outside their door.